Search the collections

 The Museum's Marshalite was donated in 1973 by the Eagle Signal Co. in poor condition.
 It was restored to operating condition and repainted in 1991 for use in the first Scienceworks exhibition.
 It is now displayed at Melbourne Museum.

 - Tall metal stand supporting large dial with two faces.
 Both stand and faces are painted.
 The mechanism inside the stand causes the hands on the faces of the dial to rotate.
-On the top of the signal are three arms which extend outwards in front of the faces, holding lamps which illuminated the dials at night.
+On the top of the signal are four arms which extend outwards in front of the faces, holding lamps which illuminated the dials at night.

 - Acquisition Information:

 - Donation from Eagle Signal Company Australia Pty Ltd, 1973

 |Dimension Comment:||METAL BASE PLATE MEASURES 96.0 x 96.0 (cm)|